k2view-academy/K2View-Academy/articles/15_web_services/10_legacy_annotation.md

 The Full Alignment with RESTFUL Web Services functionality was introduced in Fabric 5.5.
 When updating projects to enable backwards compatibility while preserving the existing Web Services response structure, add the @legacy annotation on a category level.
 Use either Notepad or IntelliJ to edit the annotation.

- * Web Services under a category with a @legacy annotation respond in the older structure.
+ * Web Services under a category with an @legacy annotation respond in the older structure.

 *  New Web Services under the same category align the Web Service response structure accordingly.